widd/cp-protocol/as2/server/player.md

 `%xt%sf%0%123%5%`

 ### Send Move
-Sent to all penguins in a room to update a player location. `sm`
+Sent to all penguins in a room to update a player location. `sp`

 |Argument|Type|Variadic?|
 |---|---|---|